mtik00/cronner/docs/rst/usage.rst

 or you can add a Task Manager item to run it for you.
 If you use Task Manager, don't forget set the working directory to the directory you put ``go.bat`` in.
 Otherwise this won't work (your custom settings file will never be read).

+Personally, I have the batch file mapped to a custom key.
+I use that key to sleep my computer when I'm going to be away from it for a while (e.g. before I go to work).